n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.start.md

 # Start

 /// warning | Deprecated
 The Start node was removed from n8n in 0.199.0.
-It is still available in legacy workflows.
+It's still available in legacy workflows.
 ///
 The start node is the first node in a workflow.
 It exists by default when you create a new workflow and looks like the following image.

 ![A new workflow with the Start node](/_images/integrations/builtin/core-nodes/start/workflow.png)

 In case there is no trigger node in the workflow, the workflow always starts from the Start node.
-The Start node cannot be deleted.
+The Start node can't be deleted.
 Even if a workflow contains a trigger node, there would still be a Start node.

 ## FAQs